joshuadolor/ep-technical-support-challenge/README.md

 Need guidance on troubleshooting why the booking data isn't being displayed.
 ```

+**Solution:**

+1. Root Cause: bookings of client is not included in the client object
+2. Proposed Solution: include bookings to the client object
+3. Files Modified:
+    - app/Http/Controllers/ClientsController.php

 ### Support Ticket: Client Deletion Status Unclear

-- [ ] Please fix the ticket and update it with findings and proposed solution:
+-   [x] Please fix the ticket and update it with findings and proposed solution:

 ```
 Priority: Medium